Racism in the Arab world: Egypt

 Black Egyptian President Anwar Sadat faced insults of not looking "Egyptian enough" and "Nasser's black poodle".
 An Egyptian Nubian soccer player Shikabala stopped playing football for some time due to racist slurs by rival Egyptian fans during a game.
 A group was shouting out "Shikabala" while pointing a black dog wearing the number 10, which was Zamalek football shirt.
 Mona Eltahawy, the Egyptian journalist, found a deep-seated anti-black racism in her country, mainly against Sudanese, Nubian or other darker-skinned people.

 According to the Egyptian Initiative for Personal Rights (EIPR), Sub-Saharan immigrants to Egypt often face physical violence and verbal abuse at the hands of the general public and law enforcement officials.
 Refugees from Sudan are especially targeted, with racial slurs like "oonga boonga" and "samara" (meaning "black") constituting the most typical insults.
 The EIPR attributes the violence and abuse to both a lack of government efforts at disseminating information, raising awareness and dispelling myths with regard to the economic contributions made by the newcomers, and stereotyping on the part of the Egyptian media.
 Black women are also targets of sexual harassment.
 As a remedy, the EIPR recommends that the Egyptian government "should intensify and accelerate efforts to combat racist xenophobic views towards migrant workers, especially those of Sub-Saharan origin, and to promote awareness of their positive contribution to society.
 The government should train all personnel working in the field of criminal justice and law enforcement officials in the spirit of respect for human rights and non-discrimination on ethnic or racial grounds."

 Many Egyptians distance themselves from African identity, aligning more with Arab and Middle Eastern identities.
 At the same time, Sub-Saharan Africans in Egypt report discrimination, and Egypt's internal groups (like Copts and secularists) use ancient heritage to resist Arab-Islamic associations.

 Maghreb (Morocco, Tunisia, Algeria, Libya and Mauritania)

 In March 2011, officials from the United Nations High Commissioner for Refugees confirmed allegations of discrimination by Tunisia against black Africans.
 Sub-Saharan Africans were reportedly targeted by rebel forces during the Libyan civil war in 2011.

+Black and non-Arab migrants in Libya are reportedly more vulnerable to extortion and forced labor following the civil war.
+In 2025, Libyan authorities ordered 10 international organizations to suspend operations, accusing them of violating local laws by providing aid to African migrants.